-The C BD pool type will be eligible for immediate servicing transfer ("PIIT"), so long as both parties meet the servicing transfer requirements communicated in the MBS Guide.
+C BD pool types will be eligible for participation in the Targeted Lending Initiative (TLI) program.
+In addition, the C BD pool type will also be available for immediate servicing transfer ("PIIT"), so long as both parties meet the servicing transfer requirements communicated in the MBS Guide.
 At issuance, the aggregate unpaid principal balance of all loans in a C BD pool must be at least \$500,000, and consist of at least three loans, with the exception of Custom Bond Finance pool products, which only require, at minimum, an unpaid principal balance of \$25,000.00, and one loan.

 Pursuant to recent changes to the Ginnie Mae II MBS program, the spread of note rates eligible for securitization of C BD pool types must be at least 25 basis points, but not more than 75 basis points, above the security rate.
-Consequently, C BD pool types will have a minimum servicing fee of 19 bps and a maximum servicing fee of 69 bps plus a 6 basis point Ginnie Mae guaranty fee. pools meeting Ginnie Mae's Targeted Lending Initiative, the minimum servicing fees will be 20, 21 and 22 basis points with a guaranty fee of 5, 4 and 3 basis points, respectively.
+Consequently, C BD pool types will have a minimum servicing fee of 19 bps and a maximum servicing fee of 69 bps plus a 6 basis point Ginnie Mae guaranty fee.
+For pools meeting Ginnie Mae's Targeted Lending Initiative, the minimum servicing fees will be 20, 21 and 22 basis points with a guaranty fee of 5, 4 and 3 basis points, respectively.
 The maximum weighted average servicing fee at issuance cannot exceed 72 basis points.

-With respect to multiple Issuer pools and loan packages, (M SF), no more than ten percent (10%) of the aggregate original principal balance of the mortgage loans in a SF pool may consist of buydown loans.
+With respect to multiple Issuer pools and loan packages, (M SF), no more than ten percent (10%) of the aggregate principal balance of the original mortgage loans in a SF pool may consist of buydown loans.
 Within a loan package, buydown loans may exceed ten percent (10%) of the aggregate original principal balance of the loans in the loan package.
 However, when creating a multiple Issuer SF pool, if the Pool Processing Agent (PPA) determines that the pool contains more than ten percent (10%) buydown loans, the PPA will determine which Issuer has the highest percentage of buydown loans in their loan package.
 The loan package with the highest percentage of buydown loans will be deleted from the multiple Issuer pool.
 The recalculation and removal process will continue until the pool reaches the ten percent (10%) threshold.
 Issuers whose loan package has been rejected will be contacted by the PPA.
 Issuers whose loan package does not exceed the ten percent (10%) threshold will not be subject to removal from the multiple Issuer pool.